 HEALTH & FITNESS

 Our tours aim to get you off the beaten track and into the remote gorges, waterholes and rock art sites.
-In order to do this you will be required to hike for several kilometres a day and occasionally swim and climb.
-You will also need to carry the water you need for each walk or hike.
+In order to do this you will be required to hike for several kilometres a day and occasionally swim and climb (swimming is not essential).
+You will also need to carry the water you need for each walk or hike (we recommend a 2 litre water bottle).
 If you are generally healthy and can walk around 5 kilometres a day, our tours are likely to be suitable for you.

 We do not recommend pregnant women travel on our tours; this is due to the risks involved with hiking on uneven ground, and the fact that the roads are corrugated and bumpy which can affect unborn babies.